forxer/blade-ui-kit-bootstrap/docs/buttons/action-buttons.md

 ### Email button

-This button requires an `address` attribute which is an email address.
-If this attribute is not provided the button will be automatically disabled by default.
+This button has a special attribute: `address` which is an email address.
 Note that for this, and unlike most attributes, this `address` attribute will be automatically escaped by the component.

 Behind the scenes, the "Email button" component extends the [Link button](./link-button.md) component with the following default properties:
 - URL: "mailto:`$address`"
 - Text: "Send an email"
-- Hide text: `true`
 - Title: "Send an email to `$address`"
 - Variant: `info`
 - Confirm Variant: `info`